Excitation and inhibition imbalance affects dynamical complexity through symmetries: Numerical Results

-Evolved networks that displayed a large maximum cycle length tended to express reflection-symmetric transitions more frequently than random networks.
-Interestingly though, those transitions were not exclusively present inside the cycles but instead were also found in the non-cyclic part of the state space.
-This observation suggests that dynamical symmetries may play an even deeper role in evolved networks, and motivates investigation of their presence in broader categories of dynamical networks, both synthetic and natural.
-To test our hypothesis regarding the presence of reflection symmetries in biology, we turned to gene regulatory networks.
-We used two repositories: the GINsim software \cite{naldi2018logical} and the PyBoolNet python package \cite{klarner2017pyboolnet} (see Supplementary Information).
+Evolved networks that displayed a long maximum cycle length tended to express reflection-symmetric transitions more frequently than random networks.
+Interestingly, those transitions were not exclusively present inside the cycles but were also found in the non-cyclic part of the state space.
+This observation suggests that dynamical symmetries may play an even more profound role in evolved networks, and motivates investigation of their presence in broader categories of dynamical networks, both synthetic and natural.
+We turned to gene regulatory networks to test our hypothesis regarding the presence of reflection symmetries in biology.
+We used two repositories: the GINsim software \cite{naldi2018logical} and the PyBoolNet python package \cite{klarner2017pyboolnet}.

+The set of Boolean biological networks used contains 70 networks.
+Networks containing non-binary states were transformed to a binary representation using GINSIM.
+They have between 3 and 218 nodes, with an average of 33.7 nodes.
+The average connectivity is in the range of $[1.18, 4.82]$ with an average of 2.55 connections.
+The 129 random Boolean networks were generated using the BoolNet package with uniform function generation, and uniform linkage based on Kauffman’s method \cite{kauffman1969metabolic}.
+The number of genes was selected to reproduce the distribution found in the real network, and the function generation was done randomly using the homogeneous policy.
+The average number of inputs was selected to reproduce the average number found in the real networks with the given number of nodes.